godshang/dev-tool/README.md

 ## Overview

-Collection of handy tools for developers.
+DevTool provides a collection of handy tools for developers, built on JavaFX.

 ![alt](docs/images/screenshot-overview.png)